DeSmart/enum/README.md

 > `Enumeration` class name is used on purpose, to avoid potential issues.
 There will be native enums in PHP 8.1 🎉

+> There are other great packages implementing enums for PHP.
+Consider checking them out!

 ## Installation
 To install the package via Composer, simply run the following command:
 ```